kunhwiko/concepts/languages/java/lang-java.md

 Preventing subclasses / inheritance
   1. non-public classes (no such thing as a private class) can be subclassed only by classes in the same package
   2. final classes to make methods always work the way they are intended to (no method overriding)
-  3. classes with only private constructors
+  3. classes with only private constructors (this prevents instantiating the class)

 Preventing method overrides
   1. declare method as final